 One of the greatest threats to the sobriety of a recovering alcoholic or drug addict is loneliness.
 At a time when we acquired a serious desire to stop drinking or using drugs, many of us had lost our families and friends because of our alcoholism and/or drug addiction.
 Too often, newly recovering alcoholics and drug addicts are faced with the necessity of living alone and of relying solely on contacts with Alcoholics Anonymous and Narcotics Anonymous to stay sober.
 Some are able to keep from drinking in spite of the loneliness.
 Others are not so fortunate.
-The alcoholic or drug addict alone begins to compare himself to those members of Alcoholics Anonymous and Narcotics Anonymous who still have family and friends.
-Loneliness and self-pity soon lead such individuals back to alcoholic drinking or drug use.
+The alcoholic or drug addict alone begins to compare himself to those members of Alcoholics Anonymous and Narcotics Anonymous and Self-pity soon lead such individuals back to alcoholic drinking or drug use.
 With Oxford HouseTM there is no need for a recovering individual to live in an environment dominated by loneliness.